aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 25.12
+* Adds API for importing LaTeX format strings in Aspose equation objects
+* Support public API to get data values from chart
+* Support to convert cell area to pivot area setting list
+* Support to obtain full external URL/link with path
+* Remove the special exception of SkipCalculation() for user's custom engine
+* Remove bookmark when exporting a named range to html

 ## Aspose.Cells for .NET 25.11
 * Support to copy pivot tables when copying a range
 * Support to export editable textboxes and shapes to pptx